gearglow/ReptiliaWithATwist/The List.md

-After a late breakfast, Elysia went with Nell to speak with Professor McGonagall about switching dorms and about leaving the castle to get her a new, more appropriate, wardrobe.
+After a late breakfast, wherein Rita Skeeter's article about the champions proved to be as fair as promised, Elysia went with Nell to speak with Professor McGonagall about switching dorms and about leaving the castle to get her a new, more appropriate, wardrobe.
 McGonagall offered to take her to get the basics, and anything more could be acquired at the next Hogsmeade weekend on the 19th.

 "I'm surprised at you, Miss Longbottom," she admonished.
 "You're certainly not the first girl in your situation I've had in my care.
 Had you but told me, I would've helped you have the ritual performed through proper channels."